How to Use the SBA’s Size Standard Tool

 If you think you may qualify as a small business in the eyes of the government, there’s a fairly simple way to find out.
-The Small Business Administration (SBA) has the Size Standards Tool to give small businesses a better idea of how they may qualify as a small business.
-It’s beneficial for contractors to know if they are designated as a small business because it opens doors to assistance programs, tools, and certain small business set-asides.
-In this blog, I’ll cover what information is needed to utilize the SBA’s Size Standards tool and what you can do if you qualify as a small business.
+The Small Business Administration (SBA) has a tool to give companies an idea of where they stand on business size.
+It's really important to know the size of your business for many reasons, especially because small businesses are granted access to assistance programs, tools, and certain small business set-asides.
+In this blog, we'll dive into the SBA’s Size Standards tool and what you can learn from the results.

 Step 1: Defining Your Primary NAICS Code